Tibor Machan: Life

 Machan was born in Budapest.
 Machan's father hired a smuggler to get him out of Hungary when he was 14 years of age and he came to the United States three years later, in 1956.
 By 1965, Machan graduated from Claremont McKenna College (then Claremont Men's College).
-He took his Masters of Arts in philosophy at New York University from 1965 to 1966, and his Ph.D in philosophy at University of California, Santa Barbara, 1966–1971.
-He taught as an assistant professor of philosophy at California State University, Bakersfield from 1970-1972.
+He took his Masters of Arts in philosophy at New York University from 1965 to 1966, and his Ph.D. in philosophy at University of California, Santa Barbara, 1966–1971.
+He taught as an assistant professor of philosophy at California State University, Bakersfield from 1970 to 1972.

 In 1970, with Robert W. Poole, Jr. and Manuel Klausner, he purchased Reason magazine, which has since become the leading libertarian periodical in America.
 Machan edited Reason for two years and was the editor of Reason Papers, an annual journal of interdisciplinary normative studies, for 25 years.

 He was a visiting professor at the United States Military Academy at West Point in 1992–1993 and taught at universities in California, New York, Switzerland, and Alabama.
 He lectured in Europe, South Africa, New Zealand, Budapest, Hungary, Prague, Czech Republic, Azerbaijan, Republic of Georgia, Armenia, and Latin America on business ethics and political philosophy.

 He sat on the advisory boards for several foundations and think tanks, and served on the founding Board of the Jacob J. Javits Graduate Fellowship Program of the U. S. Department of Education.
 Machan was selected as the 2003 President of the American Society for Value Inquiry, and delivered the presidential address on 29 December 2002, in Philadelphia, at the Eastern Division meetings of the American Philosophical Association, titled "Aristotle & Business."
 He was on the board of the Association for Private Enterprise Education for several terms.

-Machan was an adviser to Freedom Communications, Inc. on libertarian issues from 1996 to 2014.

 Machan wrote a memoir, The Man Without a Hobby: Adventures of a Gregarious Egoist (Hamilton Books, 2004; 2nd edition 2012).
 On 24 March 2016, he died at the age of 77.